MEDICAL SECOND OPINION

 • Bleeding in stomach or intestine

-Symptoms of the advanced stage stomach cancer are a function of the involvement of other organs and lymph nodes (enlarged liver, accumulation of fluid in the abdomen, jaundice, enlarged lymph nodes above the collarbone, etc.).
+Symptoms of advanced-stage stomach cancer are a function of the involvement of other organs and lymph nodes (enlarged liver, accumulation of fluid in the abdomen, jaundice, enlarged lymph nodes above the collarbone, etc.).

 Prevention:

 As is the case for all other cancers, prevention of stomach cancer is also to eliminate or minimize manageable risks.
-Nutrition is the most important issue in the prevention of stomach cancer.
-Too salty foods, canned foods, processed foods (especially meats) and excessive alcohol and tobacco use increase the risk of stomach cancer.
+Nutrition is the most critical issue in the prevention of stomach cancer.
+Too salty foods, canned foods, processed foods (especially meats), and excessive alcohol and tobacco use increase the risk of stomach cancer.

-On the other hand, healthy life recommendations, such as regular exercise, a diet rich in fruits and vegetables, avoiding and/or quitting tobacco products and alcohol will help to prevent stomach cancer as well as all other cancers.
+On the other hand, healthy life recommendations, such as regular exercise, a diet rich in fruits and vegetables, and avoiding and quitting tobacco products and alcohol, will help to prevent stomach cancer as well as all other cancers.

 Diagnosis:

 As is the case for all cancers, early diagnosis plays a tremendous role in the success rate of the treatment.
 Endoscopic is the primary diagnostic modality for stomach cancer.
-A thin tube equipped with a light source and camera is inserted into mouth and advanced to the stomach; thus, entire stomach and the first segment of the duodenum are examined.
-If a suspicious area is observed, biopsy specimens are taken and definitive diagnosis of the cancer is made.
+A thin tube equipped with a light source and camera is inserted into the mouth and advanced to the stomach; thus, the entire stomach and the first segment of the duodenum are examined.
+If a suspicious area is observed, biopsy specimens are taken, and a definitive diagnosis of the cancer is made.

-Before the treatment is instituted, some tests are required to decide on the best treatment, after the presence of the disease is verified.
-Imaging studies, such as computerized tomography, magnetic resonance imaging, and abdominal ultrasound, help determining the grade and stage of the disease.
+Before the treatment is instituted, some tests are required to decide on the best treatment after the presence of the disease is verified.
+Imaging studies, such as computerized tomography, magnetic resonance imaging, and abdominal ultrasound, help determine the grade and stage of the disease.

-Although it is not routinely used, laparoscopy under general anesthesia is an option in selected patients.
+Although not routinely used, laparoscopy under general anesthesia is an option in selected patients.

 Treatment:

-All data about patient and tumor are collected, the most appropriate treatment approach is determined.
-When possible treatment options are reviewed, it is necessary to weigh possible benefits against possible adverse effects and risks.
+All data about the patient and tumor are collected, and the most appropriate treatment approach is determined.
+When possible treatment options are reviewed, weighing potential benefits against possible adverse effects and risks is necessary.

-Correct identification of type, stage and grade plays the major role in determining the best treatment in the stomach cancer.
+Correct identification of type, stage, and grade plays a significant role in determining the best treatment for stomach cancer.

-Cancer stages are usually symbolized with Roman numbers I to IV.
+Cancer stages are usually symbolized by the Roman numbers I to IV.
 Stage IV is the most advanced stage of cancer.
-A personalized treatment is planned for each patient by considering stage, age, general health status and personal preferences.
+Each patient's treatment is planned by considering stage, age, general health status, and personal preferences.

-Among the treatment options of the stomach cancer are chemotherapy, targeted treatment, radiotherapy and surgery.
-These treatments can directly be used to treat the tumor or they are instituted to increase quality of life and relieve symptoms in advanced stage cancers.
+Among the treatment options for stomach cancer are chemotherapy, targeted treatment, radiotherapy, and surgery.
+These treatments can be used directly to treat the tumor, or they are instituted to increase quality of life and relieve symptoms in advanced-stage cancers.
 Moreover, treatment options can be used alone or in combination.

 Chemotherapy

 Chemotherapy uses drugs to treat the cancer.
-The active substances of drugs kill the cancerous cells.
+The active substances of medicines kill the cancerous cells.
 Chemotherapeutic agents can be given into a vein or be taken by mouth.
-In case of intravenous administration, a thin tube, called catheter, is inserted into a great vein and the chemotherapeutic agent is administered through this catheter throughout the treatment period.
+In the case of intravenous administration, a thin tube, called a catheter, is inserted into a great vein, and the chemotherapeutic agent is administered through this catheter throughout the treatment period.

-One or more than one chemotherapeutic agent can be administered depending on the type of cancer and response to treatment.
-Active chemotherapy maintained for a particular time is followed by an “off” period.
-After the “off” period expires, the treatment resumes.
-Each of these sequential active and “off” periods is called a cycle.
+One or more than one chemotherapeutic agents can be administered depending on the type of cancer and response to treatment.
+Active chemotherapy maintained for a particular time is followed by an "off" period.
+After the "off" period expires, the therapy resumes.
+Each sequential active and "off" period is called a cycle.

 Side effects of the chemotherapy are a function of the chemotherapeutic agent and the dose.
-Most common side effects of chemotherapeutics include; fatigue, nausea, vomiting, mouth sores, hair loss and inflammation of the digestive system.
-Side effects caused by chemotherapy will also be treated by your doctor.
-If these side effects are severe enough to threaten your health, your doctor may advise to suspend the treatment or to switch you to another chemotherapeutic agent.
+The most common side effects of chemotherapeutics include fatigue, nausea, vomiting, mouth sores, hair loss, and inflammation of the digestive system.
+Your doctor will also treat side effects caused by chemotherapy.
+If these side effects are severe enough to threaten your health, your doctor may advise you to suspend the treatment or to switch you to another chemotherapeutic agent.

 Targeted Therapy

 Targeted therapies are newer anti-cancer treatments compared to chemotherapy.
 These medicines target specific abnormalities that are present in cancerous cells.
-Before these medicines are started, cancer cells are first analyzed in laboratories to determine whether they have particular mutations or not.
+Before these medicines are started, cancer cells are analyzed in laboratories to determine whether they have particular mutations.

 Radiotherapy

 Radiation therapy aims to kill cancer cells by using high-powered energy beams.
-If the radiation source is out of the body and the beams are directed to cancer, this treatment is called external radiotherapy.
-On the other hand, if the radioactive agent is placed at the locus of the tumor through a needle or a catheter, method is called internal radiotherapy (brachytheraphy).
+If the radiation source is out of the body and the beams are directed at the cancer, this treatment is called external radiotherapy.
+On the other hand, if the radioactive agent is placed at the locus of the tumor through a needle or a catheter, the method is called internal radiotherapy (brachytherapy).

 Although radiation therapy can be the first-line treatment, it is usually used to kill cells that cannot be removed operatively.
-In the first-line treatment, radiotherapy is mostly combined with chemotherapy and this modality is also called chemoradiotherapy.
+In the first-line treatment, radiotherapy is mainly combined with chemotherapy, and this modality is also called chemoradiotherapy.

-Radiotherapy has a very wide spectrum of side effects depending on the body part irradiated.
-The risks that apply to you will be explained by your doctor.
+Radiotherapy has a vast spectrum of side effects depending on the body part irradiated.
+Your doctor will explain the risks that apply to you.

 Surgery:

-Surgery is the principal treatment option in the stomach cancer.
-The location of the cancer in the stomach and local and/or distant metastasis are the factors that are taken into consideration while gastric surgery is planned.
+Surgery is the principal treatment option for stomach cancer.
+The location of the tumor in the stomach and local and distant metastasis are the factors that are taken into consideration while gastric surgery is planned.

-If entire stomach is surgically removed, a new stomach is reconstructed using other parts of the intestine.
-In this case, it may be necessary to feed you through a vein or a tube that is inserted into your intestines through the abdominal wall in the recovery period.
-Again, you will initially be allowed to eat small amounts to allow your new stomach adapt to the digestion.
-Therefore, you should necessarily act in line with the eating program that is instructed by your doctor after the stomach cancer surgery.
+If the entire stomach is surgically removed, a new stomach is reconstructed using other parts of the intestine.
+In this case, it may be necessary to feed you through a vein or a tube inserted into your intestines through the abdominal wall during recovery.
+Again, you will initially be allowed to eat small amounts to let your new stomach adapt to the digestion.
+Therefore, you should necessarily act in line with the eating program that your doctor instructs after the stomach cancer surgery.

-Asking your questions about the treatment of stomach cancer, your life after treatment, rehabilitation, pain management, clinical studies and all the questions in your mind about the stomach cancer to your doctor will help you for an informed participation to your treatment and alleviating your concerns.
+Asking your questions about the treatment of stomach cancer, your life after treatment, rehabilitation, pain management, clinical studies, and all the questions in your mind about stomach cancer to your doctor will help you an informed participation in your treatment and alleviate your concerns.